yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 ## Using User Input

-Now we know how to write HTML forms, let's make them functional!
+Now that we know how to write HTML forms let's make them functional!
 Usually, the flow of interactions is as follows:
 - User types in information
 - User clicks a button
 - User gets some sort of response

 To make this happen, we will have to write code that:
 - Listens for the button click
-- Gets the information that user typed in
+- Gets the information that the user typed in
 - Use that information in a message/response

 Check out the CodePen below to see what that looks like in JavaScript: